 Way forward for Urban Transport

-⇒ Fundamental principle of frame correct policy, devise correct plan, develop the right project and formulate correct implementation.
-Although this fundamental principle is being followed in our country, it will need further additional strengthening to translate them into on ground reality in a short time and specific manner.
+⇒ The fundamental principle of frame correct policy, devise a correct plan, develop the right project, and formulate correct implementation.
+Although this fundamental principle is being followed in our country, it will need further additional strengthening to translate them into on-ground reality in a short time and specific manner.

 ⇒ Educational institutions-start and end early